fusiled/BrainFuckParser/README.md

 At the moment the Context is limited by a list of 10 elements initialized to zero.
 The idea is to lazily instanciate the list: just instanciate cells only if they're needed.

+## TODO

+ - Pass a string to the created executable instead of using a hard-coded one
+ - Make the Context easily
+ - Rename the context in something more meaningful, (like World?)
+ - Implement input and output.
+At the moment they're just idle operations.